 - Epigenetic modifying enzymes that have effects on the differentiation status or DNA damage response of RMS cells.
 These include the histone demethylase KDM4 family that is linked to a drug discovery project (collaboration with Professor Julian Blagg) and the histone methyl transferase EZH2 which is part of the polycomb repressive complex 2 (in collaboration with Dr Zoe Walters).
 This research aims to discover novel strategies for differentiation therapy and ways to make sarcoma cells more sensitive to current treatments which damage DNA.

-Our research investigations are extended to desmoplastic small round cell tumours, liposarcomas, Ewing sarcomas and through collaboration with Dr Chris Lord, synovial sarcomas.
+Our research investigations are extended to desmoplastic small round cell tumours, liposarcomas, Ewing sarcomas and through collaboration with Professor Chris Lord, synovial sarcomas.

 We have close links with clinicians at the Royal Marsden NHS Foundation Trust (in the Children and Young People's Unit and the Sarcoma Unit), the National Cancer Research Institute (NCRI) Clinical Studies Young Onset Sarcoma Subgroup (YOSS) and the European paediatric Soft tissue sarcoma Study Group (EpSSG).

 These partnerships facilitate our research and take forward research advances to potentially benefit patients.

 Support for our sarcoma research has come from: